BillyBadBoy/typing-spanish-portuguese/README.md

 ### capital letters with accents

-Capital letters are obtained by using the same keystrokes as their lower-case equivalents except that the `Shift` key i spressed with the final character.
+Capital letters are obtained using the same keystrokes as their lower-case equivalents except that the `Shift` key is pressed with the final keystroke.
 For example to type `Ñ`begin with the table entry for `ñ` but end with `Shift` :heavy_plus_sign: `n` instead of just `n` :

 `AltGr` :heavy_plus_sign: `~` :arrow_right: `Shift` :heavy_plus_sign: `n`, which means:
 - press the `AltGr` and `~` keys together (then release them)